 Research on auditory pseudoneglect is considerably rarer than either tactile or visual.
 Where research has been carried out, methodologies have been varied and difficult to compare to visual or tactile line bisection tasks.
-Ocklenburg, Hirnstein, Hausmann & Lewald (2010) used a method of adjustment task but participants were not actually required imagine an auditory line, rather they simply had to try to locate a single sound.
+Ocklenburg, Hirnstein, Hausmann & Lewald (2010) used a method of adjustment task (where a participant attempts to directly or indirectly identify the middle of an interval by using a manual response - see Jewel & McCourt, 2000 for a full discussion of response methods in pseudoneglect tasks).
+However, participants were not actually required to imagine an auditory line; rather they simply had to try to locate a single sound.
 They found that right- and left-handers tended to locate the sound in the space contralateral to handedness, i.e. dextrals pointed to the left of the sound source and sinistrals to the right (see also Corral & Escera, 2008).
 Sosa, Teder-Sälejärvi and McCourt (2010) created a forced-choice line bisection task.
-Sosa et al (2010) found, like Dufour, Touzalin and Candas (2007), that the bias in judgement of auditory space was significantly rightward of midpoint.
+Sosa et al (2010) found, like Dufour, Touzalin and Candas (2007), that the bias in judgement of auditory space was significantly rightward of the midpoint.
 They also found a significant positive correlation in the magnitude of the bisection bias between auditory (rightward bias) and visual (leftward bias) bisections, from which they inferred interhemispheric inhibition for both modalities.
-However, they concluded that dissociation in direction of bias between audition and vision implied that audiospatial and visuospatial attention are modality specific.
-Gori, Sandini, Martinoli & Burr (2014) explored a force-choice form of auditory line bisection in blind individuals, and suggested that they had difficulty carrying out the task, leading them to conclude that auditory spatial attention was dependent on visuospatial processing.
-However, 4 of the 9 participants used by Gori et al., (2014) had lost sight due to retinopathy of prematurity, which has been associated with poorer spatial performance as compared to other early and congenitally blind individuals (Eardley, Edwards, Maloin & Kennedy, 2015).
-Of the other research described above, Ocklenburg et al. (2010), Sosa et al., (2010), Dufour et al., (2007) and Gori et al., (2014) all carried out line bisection in extrapersonal space.
+However, they concluded that dissociation in the direction of bias between audition and vision implied that audiospatial and visuospatial attention are modality specific.
+Gori, Sandini, Martinoli & Burr (2014) explored a forced-choice form of auditory line bisection in blind individuals, and suggested that they had difficulty carrying out the task, leading them to conclude that auditory spatial attention was dependent on visuospatial processing.
+However, 4 of the 9 participants used by Gori et al., (2014) had lost sight due to retinopathy of prematurity, which has been associated with poorer spatial performance as compared to other early and congenitally blind individuals (Eardley, Edwards, Maloin & Kennedy, 2016).
+Of the other research described above, Ocklenburg et al. (2010), Sosa et al., (2010), Dufour et al., (2007) and Gori et al., (2014) all carried out line bisection in extrapersonal space (beyond arms reach).
 The body of research showing that the leftward bisection bias is reduced or reversed in far space (McCourt & Garlinghouse, 2000; Bjoertomt et al., 2002; Longo & Lourenco, 2010; Gamberini et al., 2008; Longo & Lourenco, 2006, 2007; Lourenco & Longo, 2009; Varnava et al., 2002) draws into question the comparability of auditory results using extrapersonal stimuli with standard peripersonal tactile and visual line bisection tasks.
-As a consequence, there remains considerable debate about whether leftward auditory pseudoneglect is underpinned by a supramodal system (e.g. Ocklenburg et al., 2010), by spatial attention (e.g. Gori et al., 2014), or even if it exists at all in the auditory system (e.g. Sosa et al., 2010).
+Consequently, there remains considerable debate about whether leftward auditory pseudoneglect is underpinned by a supramodal system (e.g. Ocklenburg et al., 2010), by spatial attention (e.g. Gori et al., 2014), or even if it exists at all in the auditory system (e.g. Sosa et al., 2010).